What Was The World’s First Theme Park?

 Answer: Santa Claus Land

-The park is still in operation today, but is now known as Holiday World (since its debut in 1946, the park has expanded to include themed areas for Halloween, Thanksgiving, and the Fourth of July, and the new name reflects that).
+The park is still in operation today, but is now known as Holiday World & Splashin’ Safari.
+Since its debut in 1946, the park has expanded to include themed areas for Halloween, Thanksgiving, the Fourth of July, and a water park, and the new name reflects that.